- working from home during the COVID-19 crisis

-This guidance is intended to support employers and the self-employed to continue to facilitate working from home in line with the Coronavirus (COVID-19): Scotland’s Strategic Framework and the ‘stay at home’ Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 which came into effect on 5 January 2021.
+This statutory guidance is intended to support employers and the self-employed to continue to facilitate working from home in line with the Coronavirus (COVID-19): Strategic Framework update – February 2021 and the Health Protection (Coronavirus) (Restrictions and Requirements) (Local Levels) (Scotland) Regulations 2020 .

-The guidance can be applied across any sector where working from home is a feasible option for both workers and businesses.
+The guidance can be applied across any sector or role where working from home is possible.

 Organisations should make every reasonable effort to make working from home the default position as it has been throughout the pandemic.
 Where a worker can perform their work from home, they should continue to do so.

 This guidance should be applied to each employer.
 You will need to translate this into the specific actions you need to take depending on the nature of your business (i.e. the size and type of employer, workforce composition, how it is organised, operated, managed and regulated) using this document as a guide.
 As each employer is different, it is for individual business and other organisations to work with trade union or workforce representatives to determine how best to apply the guidance in their circumstances.

-You may wish to use the checklist provided to guide you in working though the various considerations for your organisation.
+You may wish to use the checklist provided to guide you in working through the various considerations for your organisation.

-Currently, and prior to COVID-19, employees with 26 weeks service have the legal right to request flexible working, which can include homeworking.
+Currently, and prior to COVID-19, employees with 26 weeks service have the legal right to request flexible working, which can include working from home.

 Working from home as a public health measure in response to the pandemic has been a crucial factor in mitigating the transmission of the virus amongst the general population.
 Working from home has not been a choice for the organisations that have implemented it, nor was it a choice for the workers who are practising it.
-Those who are continuing to work from home are contributing to the public health effort, just as those returning to the workplace are.
+Those who are working from home are contributing to the public health effort.
 People working from home are making it safer for those workers who cannot work from home – it is an effort we must continue.
 Employers should continue to support employees to work from home wherever possible.

-As set out in this guidance, all employers and employees should discuss their working arrangements, and employers should take every possible step to facilitate their employees working from home, including providing suitable IT and equipment to enable remote working.
+As set out in this guidance, all employers and employees should discuss their working arrangements, and employers should facilitate their employees working from home wherever possible, including providing suitable IT and equipment to enable remote working.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.